Vaccination Trends

 Flu Vaccination in the United States

-Weekly cumulative percent of children and adults vaccinated with 2024-25 seasonal flu vaccine.
+Weekly cumulative percent of adults and children vaccinated with 2024-25 seasonal flu vaccine.
 Refer to data notes for more details.

 Flu Vaccination Intent in the United States

-Weekly intent for vaccination and cumulative percent of children and adults vaccinated with 2024-25 seasonal flu vaccine.
+Weekly intent for vaccination and cumulative percent of adults and children vaccinated with 2024-25 seasonal flu vaccine.
 Refer to data notes for more details.

 RSV Vaccine